vonera/FEM_GPD/README.md

 The realization of framework allows to consider simultaneously different configurations of the problem referring to hyper-parameter tuning of:
  * the number of clusters,
  * number of switches,
  * different configuration of covariates
  * different L1-regularizations

-The final output of the framework is

-The resulting spatial FEM-BV-GPD can be employed as a robust exploratory sparse regression analysis tool for spatio-temporal extremes, that enables to iden- tify the significant resolved covariates and to account for the influence from the systematically missing ones.
+The resulting spatial FEM-BV-GPD can be employed as a robust exploratory sparse regression analysis tool for spatio-temporal extremes, that enables to identify the significant resolved covariates and to account for the influence from the systematically missing ones.

 #### Spatial dependence structure
 The resulting switching process Γ(s, t) provides a posteriori a pragmatic description of the underlying spatial dependence structure by grouping together all locations that exhibit similar behavior in Γ(s, t), e.g., by estimating the Event Synchronization (ES) measure matrix [1] which allows to identify contiguous regions that exhibit similar spatio-temporal behavior.
 The estimation of the ES-matrix is included in the framework.